-Raghu Dixit Fans Were Upset About Him Singing Song From Shivrajkumar’s Film!
+Raghu Dixit Fans Were Upset Over Him Singing For Shivrajkumar’s Film!
 ‘I Needed The Money’

-Raghu Dixit is one artist, who with his impeccable talent went on to revolutionise the idea of conventional music.
+Raghu Dixit is one artiste, who with his impeccable talent went on to revolutionise the idea of conventional music.
 His work is not just limited to the Kannada entertainment industry.
 He has established himself as one of the finest musicians in India, over the years.
 However, he experienced a major setback when things in his professional and personal life went haywire, following the #MeToo controversy.
 Raghu, who always created his own music, ended up doing playback singing because he needed the money.
 Apparently, his fans were upset with him when he sang the song 'You Are My Police Baby' from Shivrajkumar's Rustum.

 Raghu Always Sang His Own Songs

-In an interview with TOI, Raghu Dixit has said that he has always performed his own songs on stage.
+In an interview with TOI, Raghu Dixit said that he has always performed to his own songs on stage.
 When asked why he never chose to do commercial projects, he responded, "For the longest time, I was reluctant to sing playback because if the song turns out to be a hit, I would have to sing on stage during my live shows."

 Fans Upset About 'You Are My Police Baby'